I love Camtasia and have been an avid user of Camtasia ever since 2012.

 Camtasia Studio offers out of the box features that would make you forget the need for any other software for making instructional content.
-Camtasia Studio allows you to create powerful screen recoreded videos with additional content of your own, ready-to-use themes, animated backgrounds, graphics, callouts, and clickable links in videos that make it the best software to engage your audience.
+Camtasia Studio allows you to create powerful screen recorded videos with additional content of your own, ready-to-use themes, animated backgrounds, graphics, callouts, and clickable links in videos that make it the best software to engage your audience.

-Alternatives to Camtasia for Mac & Windows
+Camtasia alternatives for Mac & Windows to record screen

-Now, what if you release occasional instructional content and you are planning on splurging $299 on this software?
+Now, what if you release occasional instructional content and you are planning on splurging $249 on this software?
 Well, we’ve got you covered.
 There are a few great FREE alternatives to Camtasia Studio to bring out the teacher in you.

 CamStudio is an open-source alternative to Camtasia Studio.
 It has been updated very recently, which removes the bugs in its previous versions.
 CamStudio is great to record on-screen and audio activity on your computer and create AVI video files.

-Expression Encoder 4 is the latest version of the screencast software by Microsoft for Windows based systems.
+Expression Encoder 4 is the latest version of the screencast software by Microsoft for Windows-based systems.
 With Expression Encoder 4, you can record a screencast of your screen activity while simultaneously capturing the webcam video and audio narration from a microphone.
 Alternatively, you could also capture screen activity first and later add a voiceover, using its Audio Overlay feature.

-Screencast-O-Matic is basically a web-based screen recording tool, but it also offers standalone software for both Windows and the Mac systems.
+Screencast-O-Matic is basically a web-based screen recording tool, but it also offers standalone software for both Windows and Mac systems.
 The web-based application requires Java to record screencasts.

-Also, another major drawback is that it doesn’t allow customizable screen area selector, it has some p re-defined screen areas for users to choose from.
+Also, another major drawback is that it doesn’t allow customizable screen area selector, it has some pre-defined screen areas for users to choose from.
 Screencast-O-Matic allows to add ‘moment-specific-notes’ for users to skip to their chosen part.

 Webinaria is another free screen recording software that supports only Windows users.
 This software, just like the previous ones, can be used to record any activity on your desktop screen.
-It supports audio narration along with the video, and can upload to the web in FLV format.
+It supports audio narration along with the video and can upload to the web in FLV format.

-You can edit your recordings by selecting the screen recording area and also option to edit video quality.
+You can edit your recordings by selecting the screen recording area and also the option to edit video quality.
 This software only outputs videos in FLV format, so for AVI or other formats, you need to use an independent video converter.
 Webinaria also allows users to add text inputs in its videos.

 For further reading: